TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings: Empirical Analysis

-To confirm the hypothesis about the importance of the decoder architecture and its training scheme, we compare an MLP decoder consisting of two linear layers with a 3-layer transformer.
+\paragraph{Effect of Decoder} To confirm the hypothesis about the importance of the decoder architecture and its training scheme, we compare an MLP decoder consisting of two linear layers with a 3-layer transformer.
+The latter is able to extract contextual information for each token.
 We corrupt the decoder input $z_0$ by transforming it into $z_t$, using the diffusion forward process with $t \in U[0, 0.15]$.
 We choose this method, because it brings the decoder input closer to the diffusion output.
-A more detailed analysis of corruption techniques is presented in the Appendix \ref{app::decoders}.
-To keep the experiment fair, we apply all decoders to the same generated latents.
+A more detailed analysis of corruption techniques is presented in the Appendix B. To keep the experiment fair, we apply all decoders to the same generated latents.
 The results of the experiment are shown in Table \ref{tab::decoders}.
-The MLP decoder achieves the worst text quality, because it overfits on the special token embeddings and fails to decode them from the generated latents.
-Examples of the generated samples are shown in Appendix \ref{app::generated_examples}.
-Corruption of the input helps to avoid overfitting.
-At the same time, incorporating contextual information into the decoder increases the quality even more
+The MLP decoder without corruption achieves the lowest text quality in terms of \textbf{perplexity}, but comparable by \textbf{mauve} with Transformer without corruption.
+However, it is challenging to make meaningful comparisons between decoders by \textbf{mauve} due to the significant variance.
+From this experiment, we can conclude that corruption of the latent helps to improve the quality for both datasets.
+At the same time, the incorporation of contextual information into the decoder lead to the best result.